Juno Awards of 2015: Events

 CTV's broadcast and later rebroadcast of the main awards ceremony attracted a total television audience of 1.6 million, based on next-day ratings from Numeris.

 The Juno Cup charity ice hockey game between musicians and NHL players was held at the Dave Andreychuk Mountain Arena & Skating Centre on March 13.

+During the ceremony, Prime Minister Stephen Harper made a brief video appearance.

 Nominees and winners

 Alanis Morissette is the 2015 inductee into the Canadian Music Hall of Fame.
 Rush is the year's recipient of the Allan Waters Humanitarian Award.
 The Walt Grealis Special Achievement Award recipient is Ray Danniels of Anthem Records (Rush) and SRO Management.

 Nominees were announced on 27 January 2015.